TomStuart92/TomStuart92.github.io/_posts/16-10-24-FinalProject.md

 ![My helpful screenshot]({{ site.url }}/images/attendr_diagram.png)

 Today we were down to four people, so we divided up.
 Two of us started looking at the swift app.
-Ewan and I, turned our attention to the cloud server.
+Euan and I, turned our attention to the cloud server.
 We've settled on Node as our server side framework.
 We wanted something that we were familiar with, but also that could deal with a (hypothetical) large number of connections.

 Our first task was to get a list of events into a database to show to users.
 We've decided to use MeetUP's api to get events in London for our MVP.
 So we wrote a script that makes a request to their API and saves the response to a Postgres Database.
 We then deployed this to Heroku, and set up an automated task, so our events are refreshed on a regular basis.